Gilmerton Cove Visitor Guide

 What’s collectively known as Gilmerton Cove is actually a network of seven chambers and numerous passageways beneath the streets of the suburb, which although old (possibly even ancient) only opened as a tourist attraction in 2003.

-You’ll even learn about the ghosts that haunt the passageways and the network of undiscovered tunnels that are believed to stretch far beyond some of the collapsed walls.
+Entry is through a typical worker’s cottage from Midlothian’s mining past that houses several audio-visual displays that depict the many theories behind the origins of Gilmerton Cove.
+You’ll hear about the ghosts that haunt the passageways and discover stories about the network of tunnels that are believed to stretch far beyond some of the collapsed walls.

 gilmerton cove